Murray State University: Academics

-Murray State University offers 11 associate, 64 bachelor, 42 master and specialist, and three doctoral programs which are administered through four academic colleges, two schools, 30 departments, and one joint program shared by the college of business and the college of science, engineering and technology.
-The college of business is the largest at Murray State, enrolling 23% of the undergraduate students.
+Murray State University offers eleven associate programs, 64 bachelor programs, 42 master and specialist programs, and three doctoral programs which are administered through four academic colleges, two schools, 30 departments, and one joint program shared by the College of Business and the College of Science, Engineering, and Technology.
+The College of Business is the largest at Murray State, enrolling 23% of the undergraduate students.

 Murray State has been institutionally accredited by the Southern Association of Colleges and Schools, Commission on Colleges, continuously since 1928.
 It is one of eight schools in the state of Kentucky to achieve AACSB accreditation of business programs; however, the school is not AACSB-accredited in accounting programs.
 Several other programs have achieved specialized accreditation: primarily programs in teaching, fine arts and nursing.
-As a former normal school and teachers college, Murray State is best known for its NCATE-accredited education programs.
+As a former normal school and teachers' college, Murray State is best known for its NCATE-accredited education programs.
 The Clinical Psychology Master's program is accredited by the Masters in Psychology and Counseling Accreditation Council (MPCAC).
 The university has also gained national recognition for its fine arts programs.
-The department of music has been a member of the National Association of Schools of Music since 1936.
+The Department of Music has been a member of the National Association of Schools of Music since 1936.

 Rankings

-For 29 straight years Murray State University has been recognized by U.S. News & World Report's Best Colleges as one of the top regional universities in the United States.
-The 2019 rankings listed Murray State at 11th place among the public regional universities in the South and 24th overall among all regional universities in the South.
+For more than 30 years, Murray State University has been recognized by U.S. News & World Report's Best Colleges as one of the top regional universities in the United States.
+The 2025 rankings listed Murray State as the #1 Best Value School in the South region.
 Murray State has consistently been one of the top-ranked public regional universities in Kentucky in the Regional Universities-South category, which consists of both private and public schools.
 Murray State has also been ranked by Forbes among America's Top Colleges since 2008.

 Tuition policies

-Presumably due to its location near multiple state borders, Murray State offers discounts from its normal out-of-state tuition rates to residents of several regional states.
+Presumably, due to its location near multiple state borders, Murray State offers discounts from its normal out-of-state tuition rates to residents of several regional states.
 These discounts apply only to residential students; all online students pay the same rate regardless of residency.
 Tuition for doctoral students also does not vary by state of residence.